-All employees and students of the gaming school shall be at least twenty-one (21) years of age.
+All employees and students of the gaming school shall be at least twenty-one (21) years of age and be residents of the State of Mississippi.
 (Adopted: 11/04/1992.)

 Rule 11.8 Courses and Programs of Instruction.

 (a) No person or school, whether or not a governmental agency, shall offer any course or program of instruction or enroll any student in any course or program of instruction unless an approval authorizing such course or program of instruction shall have first been obtained from the Commission.